Yellowstone County, Montana

 Yellowstone County is the most populous county in the U.S. state of Montana.
 As of the 2020 census, the population was 164,731.
-Its county seat is Billings.
-Yellowstone County is named for the Yellowstone River which roughly bisects the county, flowing southwest to northeast.
-The river in turn was named after the yellow Sandstone cliffs in what is now Yellowstone County.
+Its county seat is Billings, the state's most populous city.
+Like the nearby national park, Yellowstone County is named after the Yellowstone River which roughly bisects the county, flowing southwest to northeast.
+The river, in turn, was named for the yellow sandstone cliffs in what is now Yellowstone County.

 Yellowstone County is included in the Billings, Montana Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the county has a total area of 2649 sqmi, of which 2633 sqmi is land and 16 sqmi (0.6%) is water.